 To help any baby develop speech and language, parents need to be engaged and responsive.
 When a six-month-old is lying on the floor kicking their legs and making sounds, parents should get involved and follow the child’s lead.
-This kind of interaction – when the parent is responding to the baby’s energy level, interest and curiosity – is the best way to promote social communication.
+This kind of interaction – when the parent is responding to the baby’s energy level, interest, and curiosity – is the best way to promote social communication.
 Advise parents of the following:

-- Be chatty with baby.
+- Be chatty with the baby.
 Talk to your baby when dressing or feeding them; tell them about what you’re doing, seeing (e.g. “I’m putting on your shirt with funny bunnies.”), and use descriptive words (e.g. “Wow, that water is cold!”).
 Repeat the words often.

 - Talk back.
 When baby babbles, take a turn.
 Imitate their sounds, add words and gestures, and comment on their story.
-When they wiggles or reaches for things and vocalizes, interpret and let them know the point has been made (e.g. “You want the big ball?
+When they wiggle or reaches for things and vocalizes, interpret and let them know the point has been made (e.g. “You want the big ball?
 Let’s go get the ball!”).

 - Play, sing, read.
-Babies learn socialization, turn-taking skills and new words during simple games like “peek-a-boo.”
+Babies learn socialization, turn-taking skills, and new words during simple games like “peek-a-boo.”
 Sing songs and nursery rhymes.
 Read often to your baby: point to objects in pictures.
 Talk about what you see in books.